nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 .. note:: POSIX vs Non-POSIX

    If you decide to use POSIX, your AD users are expected to have uidNumber, gidNumber, loginShell, unixHomeDirectory set.
-Else, you will need to setup ID overrides.
-If you are not planning a migration from pure AD over to IPA with a trust, then using POSIX may be recommended as they are probably already set.
-Otherwise, if you don't turn on POSIX, IPA will take care of assigning the ID's for the accounts across the trust.
+Else, you will need to setup ID overrides if you already have that information for current users (assuming this is not a new setup for the environment, ie you already have UID's for people).
+If you are not planning a migration from pure AD over to IPA with a trust, it is recommended to note that information so you can setup the ID overrides.
+Afterwards, any new users will get UID/GID's that you will not have to manage yourself.

 You will need to prep your master(s) for the trust.
 We will be enabling compat, adding sids, and adding agents so both masters can provide AD information.